FrameworkComputer/dgpu-power-state-linux/README.md

 - You need to pip install pyudev.
 - Card 1 is assumed to be dGPU, card 2 is assumed to be UMA...change to meet your own needs.
 (This can be edited into whatever you like, see below for section you can tweak to meet your needs - but uneeded for Framework Laptop 16 with dGPU.)

+Below is code I found is correct **for a recent Ubuntu LTS install** - note **card 0 and card 1** in this case.
 ```
 context = Context()
 for device in context.list_devices(subsystem='drm', DEVTYPE='drm_minor'):
     # Attempt to dynamically determine which DRM devices correspond to UMA and dGPU
-    if 'card1' in device.sys_path:
+    if 'card0' in device.sys_path:
         cards['dGPU'] = device.sys_path.split('/')[-1]
-    elif 'card2' in device.sys_path:
+    elif 'card1' in device.sys_path:
         cards['UMA'] = device.sys_path.split('/')[-1]
 ```